Thevarparampil Kunjachan: Early career

-After celebrating his first mass at St. Augustine Church in Ramapuram, his home parish, Augustine resided in his home village for eight years while undergoing practical training.
+After celebrating his first Mass at St. Augustine Church in Ramapuram, his home parish, Augustine resided in his home village for eight years while undergoing practical training.
 He was known as Kunjachan ("Little Father" in Malayalam) for his short stature.
 In 1923, Augustine was appointed as assistant vicar to Thomas Kuzhumpil at St. Sebastian Church in Kadanad.

 During his vocation in Kadanad, Kunjachan was often approached by the local villagers, who relied on his advice and blessings for their agricultural yield.
 Kunjachan would sprinkle holy water on crops, ensuring a plentiful harvest.
 An illness forced Kunjachan to return to Ramapuram.

 Missionary work

-In Ramapuram, Kunjachan witnessed an entire caste of people deprived of dignity, respect, and the basic necessities of life.
+In Ramapuram, Kunjachan witnessed a group of people deprived of dignity, respect, and the basic necessities of life.
 He would devote his entire life to the uplifting of the downtrodden.
-It is the singular achievement of Kunjachan that he had been able to baptize by himself no less than 5,000 Dalits (earlier the term 'Harijan' was used).
+It is the singular achievement of Kunjachan that he had been able to convert by himself no less than 5,000 Dalits (earlier the term 'Harijan' was used).
 He is to be counted as one of the foremost missionaries among the Dalits in India.
 In fact, he neither made use of eloquent sermons nor of any human techniques in order to give them the "Christ" of whom he was the herald.
-He preached with his works, practising charity, and always sublime and more dedicated.
+He preached with his works, and practising charity.

 Kunjachan led a very simple life for the poor and wished to be with them even after death.
 He spent everything he had for the poor.
 The Blessed who was a priest for more than 50 years, wrote in his Testament: "I do not possess anything either as landed property or as cash account...
 After my death, my funeral must be conducted in the most simple way.
 Ever since 1926, I had been staying with the Harijan (Dalit) Christians.
 Even after death, I would like to be with them.
 Therefore my dead body should be buried where the Harijan Christians are buried".